TurtleKitty/Vaquero/README.md

 The only global interfaces to the operating system are stdout, stdin, and stderr (and procedures which use them: read, write, print, say, and log).
 All parts of a program, including modules, have access to these.
-All other operating system services are contained in the [sys](https://github.com/TurtleKitty/Vaquero/wiki/sys) object, which is available only to the top level program.
+All other operating system services are contained in the [sys](https://github.com/TurtleKitty/Vaquero/wiki/sys) object, which is available only to the top-level program.
-Libraries that wish to read command-line arguments, fork processes, or open files must be passed this capability from the top level.
+Libraries that wish to read command-line arguments, fork processes, or open files must be passed this capability from the top-level.

 ### Generic procedures with predicate dispatch